randsleadershipslack/documents-and-resources/rls-quick-start-guide.md

 Some reacjis have a specific connotation that's not immediately clear.
 This is a non-exhaustive list of some that tend to be used more often:

 - **`:raccoon:`** has various forms, and is used to indicate that someone's contribution to a discussion is off-topic.
-This usage predates RLS, and more context can be found [https://techcrunch.com/2017/12/04/how-slack-uses-a-raccoon-to-keep-distractions-on-slack-at-bay/?guccounter=1](here).
+This usage predates RLS, and more context can be found [here](https://techcrunch.com/2017/12/04/how-slack-uses-a-raccoon-to-keep-distractions-on-slack-at-bay/?guccounter=1).
 - **`:royr:` and `:ohroy:`** have two use cases.
 The first is to use the reacji channeler on something that Roy Rapoport (the most prolific poster on RLS) has said so that it automatically cross-posts into `#royquotes`.
 The second is to appreciate a bit of sarcasm or a dad joke in the spirit of Roy, even if he was not the one posting it.
 (The cross-posting action is still triggered in this use, it just wasn't the main intent.)
-- **`:shields-up`, `:shields-at50:`, `:shields-down:`, and `:shields-omgbbq:`** are used to indicate someone's level of happiness (or lack thereof) with their current role.
+- **`:shields-up`, `:shields-at50:`, `:shields-down:`, and `:shields-omgbbq:`** refer the the progression in "job happiness" discussed in [this blog post](http://randsinrepose.com/archives/shields-down/).
 Instead of being used as reacji, people usually add them into their profile status so that it's visible next to their name or username.

 ## Slackbot Custom Responses